 Find all COVID-19 Resources for the Independent School Business office here.

-(from NBOA) Late on Wednesday, March 18, 2020, the federal government passed the Families First Coronavirus Response Act, ensuring free testing and paid leave for certain workers.
+(from NBOA) Late on Wednesday, March 18, 2020, the federal government passed the Families First Coronavirus Response Act (FFCRA), ensuring free testing and paid leave for certain workers.
 The following provision applies to all employers, regardless of size:

 The following provisions apply to organizations with fewer than 500 employees, including independent schools.
 Employers with fewer than 50 employees can apply for an exemption if they believe payment of sick leave will cause their business to fail: